mixpanel/docs/pages/docs/analysis/reports/funnels.md

 However, you can also visualize the funnel in any of the following chart types, which can give you additional insight:

-- Funnel Trend - view changes in the conversion rate, time to conversion, users entering and exiting your over time
+- Funnel Trends - view changes in the conversion rate, time to conversion, users entering and exiting your funnel over time
 - Time to Convert - view a distribution of the time it takes users to convert through the funnel
 - Frequency - view the number of times users complete any step before converting or dropping off